sematic-ai/sematic/developer-docs/README.md

               --fork-subprocess exit 1 \
               --fork-subprocess signal 2 \
               --fork-subprocess signal 15
         ```

+    1. Test client backwards compatibility.
+Install the version of Sematic that matches
+    `MIN_CLIENT_SERVER_SUPPORTS` from `sematic/versions.py` in a virtual env and validate
+    that this older client can run a packaged example pipeline end-to-end successfully on
+    the new Server.
+        ```bash
+        $ sematic version #  check that the correct min version is installed
+        $ STAGE:
+        $ sematic run examples/mnist/pytorch
+        ```

     1. **Test a clean installation** in the same `stage` environment.